Mindful Eating: 8 Ways to Counteract The Impulse to Binge Eat

 8 Ways to Counteract The Impulse to Binge Eat

 1. Delay the Impulse + Practice Harm Reduction.
 If you are too rigid about what you can or can’t eat, this can backfire and makes you more likely to rebel and overindulge.
 As an alternative to trying to force yourself to stop thinking about eating chocolate cake, experiment with delaying the impulse.
 Instead of indulging right away, do 3 things you’ve been procrastinating on.
-These can be small tasks around the house, or on your computer, such as responding to an email, doing the dishes, drinking a glass of water, paying a bill.
+These can be small tasks around the house, or on your computer, such as responding to an email, doing the dishes, drinking a glass of water, or paying a bill.
 After you complete these 3 tasks, if the craving is still there, you can choose to eat half the amount of what you had originally intended.
 Often, the craving will pass by the time you have completed the 3 tasks.
 Cravings can come on strong and you may feel an impulse to fulfill the craving, kind of like scratching an itch.
 However, if you give it space, it will move through you like a wave and eventually pass.
 This strategy will help you to ride out the wave and tolerate the intensity of the craving without letting it take over your entire decision-making process.

 2. Positive Motivation.
 If you want to eat healthily and work out, do it out of self-love and not self-hatred.
 Sometimes people use self-beratement as a way to motivate themselves out of fear that self-love will make them lazy and complacent.
 They might end up losing weight because of this, but it’s a bitter, joyless path.
 Eventually, this negative view of yourself will end up sabotaging you and leading you back to your old habits and vices.
 If your motivation is coming from a place of self-hatred, you will be more likely to regain the weight you’ve lost.
 If you take a path of self-love, you can eat healthily and lose weight in a more sustainable way.
 The process will still be challenging but it won’t be demoralizing or depressing.

 3. Mindful Awareness.
 People often feel guilty about binge eating, or judgmental about their food cravings.
-Next time you notice a craving, take a deep breath and measure your mental and emotional temperature.
+Next time you notice a craving, take a deep breath and measure your mental and emotional temperature without applying judgment.
 Notice what types of thoughts you are thinking and what kinds of feelings and emotions you’re experiencing.
 Notice if you are bored, or trying to numb out, run away from problems, distract yourself through food, or get high with food.
 Write down your findings if possible.
 If you stay curious, over time you will notice a pattern.
 This pattern will let you know what is at the root of your food-related impulses.
 It will reveal what emotional needs might require deeper attention, healing, or further exploration.

 4. Diaphragmatic Breathing.
 Slow, deep breathing into the diaphragm will have a calming effect on your mind and body.
 It will soothe the emotional void in the belly area that triggers people to overeat.
 Breathing will regulate your nervous system and reminds your body that you are safe, and not in danger.
-This is especially useful if your food impulses are in response to unresolved trauma or pent up emotions.
+This is especially useful if your food impulses are in response to unresolved trauma or pent-up emotions.

 5. Generate More Meaning and Fulfillment in Your Life.
 When people feel unfulfilled in their lives, this can create a bottomless emotional void or even a physical emptiness, often experienced in the chest or lower abdominal region of the body.
 This feeling of emptiness can trigger anxiety and stress, which can then activate an impulse to fill the void with food, substances, shopping, or other distractions.
 As you know, while this leads to a momentary sense of relief, you end up feeling even more depleted and craving the next binge.
 Click here to read about how you can find more meaning and fulfillment in your life.

 6. Reduce Stress.
-When you're stressed out, you're more likely to make survival based choices with food.
-This is an evolutionary trait we inherited from our ancestors—finding food that help us to store fat so we can stay alive in the face of drought, famine, or war.
+When you're stressed out, you're more likely to make survival-based choices with food.
+This is an evolutionary trait we inherited from our ancestors—finding food that helps us to store fat so we can stay alive in the face of drought, famine, or war.
 If you notice that you tend to overeat in response to stress, it is important to address the root of the issue, your relationship with stress.
 In this case, you’ll need to eliminate unnecessary stressors in your life and gain support and tools to help you manage stress.
 This will help you to shift out of survival mode and into a more resourced state of being which in turn, will help you make more empowered choices about food.